This page covers the installation of Amplenote on desktop devices, to ensure the Amplenote app is available for offline use.

 For installing the Amplenote app on mobile, check out the article Platform & Devices Supported.

-You can install Amplenote as a native app in Windows, macOS, or Linux by using the install link shown upon logging into Amplenote from the Chrome or Brave web browsers:
+You can install the Amplenote PWA (Progressive Web App) in Windows, macOS, or Linux by using the install link shown upon logging into Amplenote from the Chrome or Brave web browsers:

 Link to install Amplenote.
 Note that this option becomes available after logging in to the app in Chrome or Brave.

 Once you click that link to install the app, you will have the opportunity to install the Amplenote app:

 This makes it available via the OS Search Spotlight (macOS shown, should apply to Linux and Windows as well):

 It also gets its own icon, which can be pinned to the dock on macOS:

 At some point after Amplenote is installed, your browser will ask you whether you'd like to allow Amplenote to store data.
 You'll want to answer "yes" to this, otherwise the web browser won't allow Amplenote to function properly.
 More details about this in the "Permitting storage access" section below.

 For Amplenote to work in web browsers, it must be granted permission to store data to what web browsers refer to as "web storage" or "local storage."
 Without access to this storage mechanism, Amplenote can generally keep only a few megabytes of data, which equates to less than 100 notes and probably no images.
 We have done little testing of how Amplenote works when local storage is disabled, so we consider this an unsupported usage mode.